Certified Dog Trainer Sherry Clark

 The first Training school Sherry attended was Canine Specialty Training, by a Service Dog and Search and Rescue Dog Trainer in Kansas City, MO, 2001.
 This course was hands-on with strong emphasis on turning shelter dogs into service dogs for people with disabilities.

 In 2001, Sherry worked and trained through PetSmart also in Kansas City, MO.
-The course promoted reward based training for all family dog issues
+The course focused on "Positive Reinforcement" (reward training) for family dog issues.

 Wolf Park - Wolf and Dog Behavior Camp

 In 2003 she spent one week with wolves at Wolf Park in Indiana led by Ray Coppinger, author of Dogs: A New Understanding of Canine Origin, Behavior and Evolution and Erich Klinghammer (founder of wolf park).
 She was able to be one-on-one with captive bred wolves.
 Wolves, like all other animals, can be trained using positive reinforcement.